base-org/contract-deployments/sepolia-alpha/2024-08-21-update-batcher-proposer/README.md

 This runbook implements scripts which allow system owner to execute:
 1. `UpdateBatcherHash` -- Updates the batcher hash in `SystemConfig` to be the new key.
 2. `RollbackBatcherHash` -- Rollback the batcher upgrade.
-3. `UpdateProposer` -- Upgrades `L2OutputOracle` contract to have the new proposer.
+3. `UpdateProposer` -- Upgrades `PermissionedDisputeGame` contract to have the new proposer.
 4. `RollbackProposer` -- Rollback the proposer upgrade.

 The values we are sending are statically defined in the `.env`.